ikem-krueger/ikem-krueger.github.io/_drafts/2018-02-23-hackintosh-on-hp-pavilion-a6769de.md

 The Intel GMA 3100 is a problem child.
 Some people got them to work, I'm not one of them.

-Hence I bought a Nvidia GeForce 8400 GS.
+Hence I bought an Nvidia GeForce 8400 GS.
 This card works out-of-the-box without intervention.

 ### Create a bootable USB stick